jayminpanchal/laravel-multiauth/readme.md

 5. Now run in your browser the project with url.
 6. For admin just add admin and you will see login for admin

+We can define more login option by defining guards and respective providers and Eloquent.